bbatsov/metaredux/_posts/2019-07-07-meta-reduce-2019-3-style-guide-docs-updates.md

 [^1]: Frankly, by now I've forgotten most of what's happened.
 [^2]: I have a thing for islands.
-[^3]: Even if they didn't manage to capture the Sovient mentality/personality very accurately.
+[^3]: Even if they didn't manage to capture the Soviet mentality/personality very accurately.